Arbor Pointe in Jacksonville

 Arbor Pointe Market Scorecard

-Arbor Pointe is currently a no active listings.
-Limited supply, a median asking price of n/a.
+Arbor Pointe is currently a strong seller's market.
+About 1.8 months of supply, a median asking price of $427,500, and homes go under contract in about 5 days.

 Months supply